If you are looking for a quality budget portable speaker, one brand you have surely encountered is Doss.

 The battery life ratings provided by Doss assume that you will use the speakers at 50% volume, which is reasonable.
 But they also assume that you will leave the lights turned off and the bass boost turned off.
 So, it feels disingenuous that they advertise bass boost and party lighting as indispensable features yet expect you to leave these features turned off to conserve battery life.

 With volume at 100%, neither the SoundBox Pro+ or the SoundBox XL will get much more than 5 hours of runtime.
-However, you probably won’t need to listen to these speakers at 100% due to the high output volume of each.
+However, you probably won’t need to listen to these speakers at 100% (unless you are listening while riding a jet ski or ATV!) due to the high output volume of each.

 None of these devices charge via USB-C. This isn’t a huge deal, but it would be nice to have the upgrade to USB-C, which is more convenient and reliable.
 (Note that Doss is currently “refreshing” these speakers, so if you get a 2021/2022 version of Doss it may come with USB-C charging).